PerfectlyNormal/texrack/README.md

 If you are dealing with software incapable of proper status codes (looking at you, Flash), you can pass `always_200=1` and it'll respond with 200 OK even though we should really respond with a 5xx.

+### crossdomain.xml
+If TexRack is used from Flash, and hosted on a different domain, you might need a crossdomain.xml file.
+Set `Texrack.config[:allowed_domains]` to an array of domains that should be allowed access.

+Example:
+`allowed_domains: ['*.example.com']`

 ### Caching
 Generated images are cached by default, so we don't have to shell out to